GTeCHSOFT/Git-current-branch-update/README.md

 // will show git version

 $res = $repo->Count_Commits();
-// will get array() with count of in and out commit not applied
+// will return array() with count of in and out commit not applied

 $pu =  $repo->pull("origin","master"); // ("remote","branch")
 echo json_encode(array('pumsg' =>$pu ));